guicruzsp/Aiyagari-1994/README.md

 # Aiyagari-1994
-An algorithm to obtain Tables 1 and 2 from the paper.
+An algorithm to obtain Tables 1 and 2 from the paper "Uninsured Idiosyncratic Risk and Aggregate Saving"